enekomtz1/Back-End_Projects/02-TaskManager_API/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [MIT License](https://opensource.org/license/mit).